 6.3.1 Applicability to language

 In general, the type system of Ada protects against the vulnerabilities outlined in Section 6.3 of TR 24772-1.
-However, the use of Unchecked_Conversion, calling foreign language routines, and unsafe manipulation of address representations voids these guarantees.

 The vulnerabilities caused by the inherent conceptual complexity of bit level programming are as described in Section 6.3 of TR 24772-1.

 6.3.2 Guidance to language users